shhyou/compiler13hw/Language/BLang/Homework/Homework4-README.md

         typedef a b[3];
         typedef b c[4];

-    this process is verified by `more4.c`.
+    this function is verified by `more4.c`.

 *   `more2.c` also checks the scope of function paremters, the function itself, and the variables declared in the function.